dilayre/RLE-Run-Length-Encoding-/README.md

 <h1> Run-Length Encoding (RLE) Program </h1>

 This is a simple Python project that uses the Run-Length Encoding method.
-RLE is a basic way to make text shorter.
 It counts how many times the same character repeats and writes the character with the number.

 Example: